Jean-Toussaint Desanti

-Jean-Toussaint Desanti (8 October 1914 - 20 January 2002) was a French educator and philosopher known for his work on both the philosophy of mathematics and phenomenology.
+Jean-Toussaint Desanti (/fr/; 8 October 1914 - 20 January 2002) was a French educator and philosopher known for his work on both the philosophy of mathematics and phenomenology.

 Biography

-The son of Jean-François Desanti and Marie-Paule Colonna, he was born in Ajaccio and studied the philosophy of mathematics with Jean Cavaillès.
+The son of Jean-François Desanti and Marie-Paule Colonna, he was born in Ajaccio and studied the philosophy of mathematics with Jean Cavaillès at the École Normale Supérieure.

 During World War II, he was a member of the French Resistance, associating with Jean-Paul Sartre and André Malraux.
 He joined the French Communist Party in 1943 with his wife Dominique, remaining a member until 1956.

-In 1950 he participated in the publication of Science bourgeoise et science proletarienne with Raymond Guyot, Francis Cohen and Gérard Vassails.
+In 1950, he participated in the publication of Science bourgeoise et science proletarienne with Raymond Guyot, Francis Cohen and Gérard Vassails.
 This book was part of a campaign by the French Communist Party to advocate support for Lysenkoism.

-Also in 1956, he published his Introduction à l'histoire de la philosophie.
+In 1956, he published Introduction à l'histoire de la philosophie (Introduction à l'histoire de la philosophie (Introduction to the History of Philosophy).

-Desanti taught philosophy at the École Normale Supérieure in Paris, at the Lycée Lakanal, at the École normale supérieure de Saint-Cloud and at the Sorbonne.
-His students included Michel Foucault, Louis Althusser and Jean-Gérard Bursztein.
-In 1968, he published Les Idéalités mathématiques, recherches épistémologiques sur le développement de la théorie des fonctions de variables réelles.
+Desanti taught philosophy at the École Normale Supérieure, at the Lycée Lakanal, at the École normale supérieure de Saint-Cloud and at the University of Paris I. His students included Michel Foucault, Louis Althusser and Jean-Gérard Bursztein.
+He was also the doctoral advisor of Jacques Derrida.

+In 1968, Desanti published Les Idéalités mathématiques, recherches épistémologiques sur le développement de la théorie des fonctions de variables réelles (Mathematical Idealities: Epistemological Studies on the Development of the Theory of Functions of Real Variables).

-According to Etienne Balibar, Desanti's originality is to be found in his choice to set aside the traditional problems of the criteria or the status of mathematical truth, whether in their Platonic (characterized by the demarcation between the certitude proper to ideal objects and the incertitude of sensible objects) or transcendental (characterized by the definition of the a priori forms of consciousness) forms, in order to attend to another question, that of the "mediations" according to which a "naive" or elementary mathematical theory comes to open itself towards its own generalization and consequent re-foundation in more abstract terms.
+According to Étienne Balibar, Desanti's originality is to be found in his choice to set aside the traditional problems of the criteria or the status of mathematical truth, whether in their Platonic (characterized by the demarcation between the certitude proper to ideal objects and the incertitude of sensible objects) or transcendental (characterized by the definition of the a priori forms of consciousness) forms, in order to attend to another question, that of the "mediations" according to which a "naive" or elementary mathematical theory comes to open itself towards its own generalization and consequent re-foundation in more abstract terms.

-He died less than three weeks after undergoing coronary artery bypass surgery in early 2002 in Paris.
+Desanti died less than three weeks after undergoing coronary artery bypass surgery in early 2002 in Paris.